seankmartin/NeuroChaT/docs/index.rst

 Getting started
 ===============
 Sample hdf5 datasets and results are stored on OSF, at https://osf.io/kqz8b/files/.
+Include the other things from Github README.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   examples
    reference/neurochat
    roadmap
    changelog
+   api_use_guide